ArcovanBreda/CEConvDL2/blogpost.md

 \tag{13}
 $$

-We can then define the lifting layer outputting the i-th output channel as:
+We can then define the lifting layer outputting the $i$-th output channel as:

 $$
 \[f \star\psi^i\](x, k) = \sum_{y \in \mathbb{Z}^2} f(y) \cdot \[H_n(k)\psi^i\](y-x)